Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

+To demonstrate the effectiveness of the KMM, we compare the proposed KMM with previous temporal modeling modules, as shown in Table \ref{tab:ablation2_kmm}.
+We first remove the temporal modeling module, \emph{i.e.}, the Baseline.
+Obviously, compared with our KIMNet, the model's performance degrades significantly after removing the temporal modeling, which proves the necessity of temporal modeling for video-based human pose estimation.

+Second, to evaluate the predictive performance of KMM, we remove the features for frame $t+1$ (\emph{i.e.}, $F\left(I_{t+1}\right)$ in eq. \ref{eq:formation}, and denote it as ``Predicted" in Table \ref{tab:ablation2_kmm}).
+Experimental results show that KMM provides acceptable prediction results.
+After integrating the observations of the current frame, the model obtains accurate positions of joints, demonstrating the necessity of $F\left(I_{t+1}\right)$ for refining joints' positions.

-To demonstrate the effectiveness of the KMM, we compare the proposed KMM with previous temporal modeling modules, as shown in TABLE \ref{tab:ablation2_kmm}.
-We adopt the DKD proposed in \cite{DKD} and JRPSP introduced by \cite{RPSTN} to model the temporal information.
-Compared with KIMNet-DKD and KIMNet-JRPSP, the proposed KMM brings a 1.1\% and 0.9\% improvement in the overall performance.
-Especially for flexible wrists and ankles, the improvement is obvious.
+Third, we adopt the DKD proposed in \cite{DKD} and JRPSP introduced by \cite{RPSTN} to model the temporal information.
+Specifically, we successively replace the KMM in KIMNet with DKD and JRPSP.
+Compared with DKD and JRPSP, KMM brings a 1.1\% and 0.9\% improvement of overall performance.
+Especially for the flexible \emph{wrists} and \emph{ankles}, the improvements are obvious.
 These joints generally move violently and are easily prone to motion blur.
-It is helpful to infer the position of these joints by using the temporal correlation between these flexible joints and others.
+It is helpful to locate these joints by fusing other joints' information.